Yes, we all love magazine-worthy home decor. But it’s just as important you learn how to love your home just the way it is.

 “Can you imagine having a master bedroom this size?”

 It was just a normal spring weekend, and our family was out touring model homes.

 No, we’re not planning to move anytime soon.
 We just love to see new homes.
 The husband likes to get ideas for his future ‘man cave’, the girls love to see the way kids’ rooms are decorated, and I just like to look at pretty much everything.

 But then one day, our fun little family hobby turned sour.
 As we left another gorgeous model, our second child suddenly hit us with “I don’t want to go home.
 I don’t like our home.”

 Were we teaching our kids that our home isn’t good enough?
 Was this fun hobby making our kids unappreciative of the home my husband and I have worked so hard to improve?

-Even though our family loves to see new homes, I realized in that moment that our whole family needed an attitude adjustment.
-I took inventory of our home and made a plan to update our house.
+I realized in that moment that our whole family needed an attitude adjustment.
+I took inventory of our home and made a plan.

-Most importantly, I started working on improving our whole family’s attitude about our home.
-Sure, it’s not perfect, but there’s so much to love about it.
+But first and foremost, I started working on improving our whole family’s attitude toward our home.
+Sure, it’s not perfect, but there’s still so much to love about it.

-Nearly a year after the day we left a model home with a fitful four-year-old, I can now say that we all appreciate our home far more than ever before.
+Nearly a year after the day we left that model home with a fitful four-year-old, I can now say that we all learned how to love our home much more than ever before.

 How to Love Your Home Just the Way it is